 How to Write Software Requirements Specification

-It is easy to define what is SRS and point out what should be in it.
-But it is surprisingly hard to write down all those things.
-Partly because there are too many participants involved in the process: the client, business developer, and software architect to start.
+It is easy to define what SRS is and point out what should be in it.
+But it is surprisingly hard to write down all those things partly because there are too many participants involved in the process: the client, business developer, and software architect to start.

-- Once you order SRS we put you in direct contact with our Business Developer.
+- Once you order SRS, we put you in direct contact with our Business Developer.